lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 final case class Checkout(replyTo: ActorRef[Confirmation])
   extends ShoppingCartCommand

-final case class Get(replyTo: ActorRef[CartState])
+final case class Get(replyTo: ActorRef[ShoppingCartSummary])
 ```

 Note that we have different kinds of replies: `Confirmation` used when we want to modify the state.
 A modification request can be `Accepted` or `Rejected`.
-And `CartState` used when we want to read the state of the shopping cart.
+And `ShoppingCartSummary` used when we want to read the state of the shopping cart.
 Keep in mind that `ShoppingCartSummary` is not the shopping cart itself, but the representation we want to expose to the external world.
+It's a good practice to keep the internal state of the aggregate private because it allows the internal state, and the exposed API to evolve independently.

 ### Modelling Events